keebio/keebio-docs/docs/soldering-tools.md

 You'll need flush cutters for clipping diode legs, resistor legs, and Pro Micro header pins.

 - [Hakko CHP-170 Micro Cutter](https://amzn.to/2MOv8iE)
-- ★ [Plato 170 Flush Cutter](https://amzn.to/2KU815S) - A bit cheaper and bakingpy's cutter of choice, since the cuts are a bit more flush than the Hakko ones
+- ★ [Plato 170 Flush Cutter](https://amzn.to/2KU815S) - A bit cheaper and our cutter of choice, since the cuts are a bit more flush than the Hakko ones

 ## Extras